 24. Focus on Small Details

-As landscape shooters, sometimes we get overly focused into our wide-angle view of the world.
-Look for small details in a scene that have their own story to tell about that place at that time.
+As landscape shooters, sometimes we get overly focused on our wide-angle view of the world.
+Look for small details in a scene that has its own story to tell about that place at that time.
 What is unique and special about a place, and how can you zoom in on the special quality that it provides?
 This is not necessarily suggesting that you should adopt a new hobby in macro photography, just that it is often a lack of focus on individual details that make some landscape scenes cluttered and confusing.

 25. Consider Alternatives to Traditional Color Photos

 High dynamic range photography is becoming all the rage.
 It is well suited for landscapes because it adds detail and depth to your photos.
 Bad HDR is everywhere: it can be gallingly unrealistic and oversaturated.
 But done well HDR can produce beautiful results that cannot be duplicated as well from a single exposure.
 With a practiced eye and a little patience, HDR can take your landscape photography to the next level.
 Even if you don’t use the technique every shoot, you will eventually find certain locations and lighting situations that are made to be shot in HDR.
 HDR photography is accomplished by taking multiple bracketed exposures of the same image and combining them into one correctly exposed image during post-processing.

 If you’re looking for a more classic look in your photos, consider shooting black and white landscape photography.
 While many photographers today alter their pictures after the fact during post-processing, anyone who has shot black and white images will tell you that it requires more thought and planning than that.
 Without color data, the way you view your landscape changes.
 Deep contrasts become much more important.
 Dark shadows are a benefit, and dramatic lighting only helps the scene take shape.
 While shooting, give the black and white photography option some thought and consider it part of the shooting rather than part of the post-processing.